 You are here

-Norman, son of Donald and Mary Ann nee Maclean settled on the family croft.
-He loved making up poems about people, especially the locals.
+Norman (1882-1952) was a son of Donald Macdonald and Mary Ann Maclean of 11 Kirkibost.
+Norman settled on the family croft; he loved making up poems about people, especially locals.
 One day, whilst on a boat with six fellow villagers, he was asked if he could make up a poem featuring the seven on the boat at the time; quick as a flash he made up na Seachdnar

-Excerpt from "History of Kirkibost" written by C.B.
-Maclean, Stornoway
+Excerpt from A history of Kirkibost by C.B.
+Maclean, Stornoway:

 "...My most frequent errand to the shop was for an ounce of black twist tobacco and a box of matches.
 I got three half pennies change from a shilling for this purchase.
 Tarmod Dhol had two notches on the counter, he stretched the tobacco along these markers to measure one ounce.
 Each night the Kirkibost men met there for a Ceilidh after the day's work was done."